Resident issued with Wyre’s first Criminal Behaviour Order over nuisance dogPublished Wednesday, 04 July 2018

 Mr Wilcock was also issued a fine of £70 and ordered to pay £1,000 costs.

-Councillor Lynne Bowen, Leisure, Health & Community Engagement Portfolio Holder at Wyre Council said:
+Councillor Lynne Bowen, Leisure, Health and Community Engagement Portfolio Holder at Wyre Council said:

 “The council takes complaints of noise nuisance very seriously.
 Despite numerous attempts by the council’s officers to resolve this matter informally, the defendant has without reasonable excuse continued to allow his dog to bark.